maxisi/gwpols/index.md

 $$

 with the minus (plus) sign for R (L).
+Like we did for the linear polarizations above, the effect of a circular R-polarized GW is illustrated in the animation below.

 <figure>
 <img src="./assets/images/pol_circ_r.gif" alt="Right-handed circular polarization"/>
 <figcaption>Monochromatic right-handed wave as a function of time.</figcaption>
 </figure>

+We see that contributions from both $$+$$ and $$\times$$ components are required to produced a circularly polarized state, and the two linear components must be exactly $$\pi/2$$ radians in phase apart in order to add up to a circle.

+Just as the circular polarization states define a circle in the $$\left(h_+, h_\times\right)$$ plane, they also cause test particles to oscillate in a circle around their equilibrium positions (see small circle shown on the left-most panel of the above figure).